 Dr Fletcher has worked on a range of clinical research studies in mood disorders over the past 10 years.
 She has co-authored over 50 peer-reviewed manuscripts in local and international scientific journals, four book chapters and a key government report.
 Dr Fletcher's research is focused on investigating psychological mechanisms and develeping more targeted treatments for bipolar disorder, with the key aim of improving quality of life.

-Dr Fletcher is currently working as postgraduate research fellow for a $1.1 million NHMRC project grant (led by Professor Greg Murray), developing and testing an innovative online intervention for bipolar disorder.
+Dr Fletcher is currently working as postdoctoral research fellow for a $1.1 million NHMRC project grant (led by Professor Greg Murray), developing and testing an innovative online intervention for bipolar disorder.
 She holds a Centre for Mental Health Fellowship, supporting the development of an independant research program over the next three years.
 Dr Fletcher is also a practicing clinical psychologist and a member of the Canada-based CREST.BD - an international research network studying psychosocial issues in bipolar disorder.